Greetings! My name is Sheri, and I’d like to welcome you to my blog!

 So why blog?

 In 1999, I was attending a ladies’ bible study and drowning in shame because I was a Christian and on anti-depressants.
 At the time, it wasn’t something that was spoken of, and I thought I was the only one reliant on medication to function beyond depression.
-I finally broke down and “confessed”.
-Imagine my surprise when a sweet friend responded with, “I’m on anti-depressants, too,” as if it was just another fact of life.
+I finally broke down and “confessed”, my story spilling out of me.
+Imagine my surprise when a sweet friend responded with, “I’m on anti-depressants, too,” as if it was no big deal.

 That moment changed my life.